mopinion/mopinion-sdk-ios/README.md

 ## extra data

-From version `0.3.1` it's also possible to send extra data from the app to your form.
+From version `0.3.1` you can send extra data from the app to your form.
 This can be done by adding a key and a value to the `data()` method.
 The data should be added before the `event()` method is called if you want to include the data in the form that comes up for that event.